nerdnoir/beatlab/README.md

 # How to

-NN_WORKSHOP_MODULES=$HOME/projects/workshops/modules/content/ ./build.js
+NN_WORKSHOP_MODULES=$HOME/projects/workshops/nn-workshop-lab/modules/ ./build.js ./workshops/example

 # NN Workshop Lab

-"Lab" stores workshop content in reusuable chunks called "modules" and "elements."
+"Lab" stores workshop content in reusuable chunks called "modules" and "slides."

-A module is a cohesive flow of elements.
+A module is a cohesive flow of slides.
 Modules are the fundamental unit of reuse in our workshops.
 A module is:

 1. A folder using a slug-like, dash-delited format.
 For example: double-loop-tdd,